Skip to Content

 Many birds migrate in flocks, which not only reduces the energy cost for larger birds but also allows them to fly faster and conserve precious resources.
 For example, Canada Geese that fly in V-formation conserve around 10-35% of energy compared to what they would need to fly solo.
 Dunlins and Red Knots fly 3 mph faster when flying in flocks.

 And fascinatingly, migration is not solely limited to birds capable of flying!
-Penguins, for instance, undertake migration by swimming, while Dusky Grouse accomplish altitudinal migration primarily by walking.
+Penguins, for instance, undertake migration by swimming, while Dusky Grouse accomplishes altitudinal migration primarily by walking.

-The nest is primarily built by the female in most bird species.
+The female primarily builds the nest in most bird species.

 Bird nest